Rare Flags Challenge: Can You Spot the Details?

 This skill goes beyond quizzes and reflects a deeper understanding of how countries visually represent themselves.

-The advanced level is not preparation—it is the threshold.
+The advanced level is not just preparation.
+It is the step into the final challenge.

-If you can read flags at this level, the ultra-hard expert stage becomes a matter of refinement rather than confusion.
+If you can read flags at this level, the expert stage becomes refinement rather than confusion.